henry40408/lmb-rs/guides/lua.md

 The function accepts three arguments:

-1. Key
+1. Keys
-2. Function to update the value.
-It should return the new value.
-If any error is thrown, such as manually calling `error("something went wrong")`, the value will not be updated.
+2. Function to update the values.
+It should return the new values.
+If an error is thrown, such as manually calling `error("something went wrong")`, the values will NOT be updated.
-3. (Optional) The default value will be passed as the first argument of the update function when the value is absent.
-It defaults to `nil` when omitted.
+3. (Optional) Default values that will be passed as the first argument of the update function if any value is absent.
+Defaults to `nil` when omitted.

 ```lua
 local m = require('@lmb')